-15.5.
-Annual System Audit of Stock Brokers / Trading Members 146
+16.5.
+Annual System Audit of Stock Brokers / Trading Members 172

-- 15.5.1.
-The exchanges should ensure that system audit of stock brokers/ trading members are conducted in accordance with the prescribed framework as placed at Annexure Stock Broker System Audit Framework. - 15.5.2.
-Exchanges are advised to keep track of findings of system audits of all brokers on quarterly basis and ensure that all major audit findings, specifically in critical areas, are rectified / complied in a time bound manner failing which follow up inspection of such brokers may be taken up for necessary corrective steps / actions thereafter, if any. - 15.5.3.
-Stock Exchange should report all major non-compliances / observations of system auditors, broker wise, on a quarterly basis to SEBI. - 15.5.4.
-Further, it was decided that Type I brokers may be exempted from system audit and the development of NEAT / BOLT / Exchange provided terminals be included in the scope of Annual System Audit of stock exchanges with Commodity Derivatives segment. - 15.5.5.
-In view of above, the provisions relating to Type I Brokers, as mentioned in this circular, shall not be applicable to Type I Brokers.
-However, such provisions shall be included in the TOR of the Annual System Audit for stock exchanges with Commodity Derivatives segment.
+- 16.5.1.
+The exchanges should ensure that system audit of stock brokers/ trading members are conducted in accordance with the prescribed framework as placed at Annexure Y Stock Broker System Audit Framework. - 16.5.2.
+Exchanges are advised to keep track of findings of system audits of all brokers on quarterly basis and ensure that all major audit findings, specifically in critical areas, are rectified / complied in a time bound manner failing which follow up inspection of such brokers may be taken up for necessary corrective steps / actions thereafter, if any. - 16.5.3.
+Stock Exchange should report all major non-compliances / observations of system auditors, broker wise, on a quarterly basis to SEBI. - 16.5.4.
+Further, it was decided that Type I brokers may be exempted from system audit and the development of NEAT / BOLT / Exchange provided terminals be included in the scope of Annual System Audit of stock exchanges with Commodity Derivatives segment.

-146SEBI Circular No. SEBI/HO/CDMRD/DEICE/CIR/P/2016/70 dated August 11, 2016
+172SEBI Circular No. SEBI/HO/CDMRD/DEICE/CIR/P/2016/70 dated August 11, 2016